 Hockey is a contact sport.
 People get hurt.
 Equipment fails.
-Occasionally someone decides their fist is more persuasive than their stick.
-As a league commissioner, you need insurance—not just because the rink makes you get it, but because one serious incident without proper coverage can end your league and come after your personal finances.
-I've seen it happen.
+As a league board member or commissioner, you need insurance — not just because the rink requires it, but because one uncovered incident can end the league and reach personal finances.

 Types of Coverage and What They Actually Do